 Our Compensation Committee consists of Messrs.
-Solomon (Chair), Bruce and Frantz.
+Bruce (Chair), Solomon and Frantz.
+Mr. Solomon served as the chair of the Compensation Committee until February 2021.
 The Compensation Committee assists the Board in fulfilling its oversight responsibility related to the compensation programs, plans and awards for Uniti's directors and executive officers.
 For more information regarding the Compensation Committee, see "Compensation Discussion & Analysis" below in this Proxy Statement.